What is Van der Waals equation?

 Liquefaction of Gases

 The molecule occupies a certain volume as seen from the fact that gases can be liquified or solidified at low temperatures and high pressure.
-On decreasing pressure, the thermal energy or specific heat of gas molecules decreased which favors liquefaction, diffusion, or solidification.
+On decreasing pressure, the thermal energy or specific heat of gas molecules decreases which favors liquefaction, diffusion, or solidification.

 In crystalline solids, the atoms, ions, or molecules are considerably resistant to any further attempt of compression but gas molecules are compressible.